 Specimens of C. mindorensis have been collected from Ligawasan Marsh in the provinces of North Cotabato and Maguindanao before 1981 (Ross 1982).
 Ross (1982) reports examining a live juvenile from Macasendey Marsh, part of Ligawasan Marsh, in the municipality of Midsayap (North Cotabato) in 1981.
 In 1992 the CFI caught 4 wild crocodiles in Ligawasan Marsh (Rebong and Sumiller 2002): an adult in the municipality of Carmen (North Cotabato), a juvenile in the municipality of Dinaig (Maguindanao) and two hatchlings in the municipality of Lutayan (Sultan Kudarat).
 Pomares et al. (2008) report sightings of C. mindorensis from various localities in the municipalities of Kabacan and Carmen (North Cotabato) in 2007.
 Crocodylus mindorensis is also known from the headwaters of Ligawasan Marsh.
 The CFI caught a sub-adult and a hatchling C. mindorensis in the municipality of Kidapawan (North Cotabato) in 1992.
 Pontillas (2000) reports a breeding pair from Pulangui River (Bukidnon) in 1999.
-In October 2007 (Van der Ploeg et al. 2007), an adult C. mindorensis and a nest were found along Muleta River in the municipality of Carme (North Cotabato)).
+In October 2007 (Van der Ploeg et al. 2007), an adult C. mindorensis and a nest were found along Muleta River in the municipality of Carmen (North Cotabato).
 Pomares et al. (2008) report sightings in 2007 of C. mindorensis from the municipality of President Roxas (North Cotabato) and from Pulangui River (Bukidnon).
 Reliable C. mindorensis population estimates are not available from Ligawasan Marsh but is has been established beyond doubt in 2007 and 2008 that there is a breeding population with a relatively large distribution in the marsh itself and its tributaries.
+Two rescue efforts was recorded in 2016 and 2017 at Barangay Cuyapon, Kabacan, North Cotabato for an adult breeder's C. mindorensis named "Silangan" (male) and "Kanluran" (female).
+Both individuals were held in a rescue facility in Carmen, North Cotabato volunteered by the 602nd Brigade, Philippine Army.
+It was noted that both C. mindorensis and C. porosus coexist in the Ligawasan Marsh (Cayetano Pomares, pers. comm.
+2017).
+The new distribution and altitudinal record (740-840 m asl) record of C. mindorensis at the highland habitat of Barangay Ned, Lake Sebu, southern Mindanao in 2012, suggests that altitude may not be a constraining factor when searching for potential habitat of this species (Manalo et al. 2013).
+This can be considered as one of determining factors for their dispersal across terrestrial landscape.
+Historically, the Philippine Crocodile probably had a wider altitudinal distribution on various Philippine islands, large and small.

 Other islands with historical but no recent sightings are Negros, Mindoro, Samar, Masbate, Busuanga, Jolo.
-Before 1999, C. mindorensis occurred in the Pagatban River in Negros Oriental (Ross and Alacala 1983) and in Sta.
-Catalina and Ilog River in Negros Occidental (Alacala et al. 1987).
+Before 1999, C. mindorensis occurred in the Pagatban River in Negros Oriental (Ross and Alcala 1983) and in Sta.
+Catalina and Ilog River in Negros Occidental (Alcala et al. 1987).
 It is believed that the Philippine crocodile is now extinct in the wild on Negros (Ely Alcala, pers. comm.
 2007).

 The type specimens of C. mindorensis were collected from the vicinity of Naujan Lake in Mindoro Oriental.
 No Philippine crocodiles have been reported from the lake itself, only C. porosus.
-Crocodylus mindorensis has been reported from the Caituran River on Mindoro (Aoki 1985) but recent surveys failed to find it and the species is thought to be extinct on Mindoro Island (Pontillas 2000).
+Crocodylus mindorensis has been reported from the

+Caituran River on Mindoro (Aoki 1985) but recent surveys failed to find it and the species is thought to be extinct on Mindoro Island (Pontillas 2000).